Logirby/Emotion-Level/Topspin Attacks.md

 ## Sword of Volition

-[On Use] All Dice on this attack gain Powerequal to emotion level.
+[On Use] All Dice on this attack gain Power equal to emotion level.
 (Y) Restores All Light

 Base Power: 2+Y